paulwarren/nzde/dict/T/README.md

  <i>n.</i> a woman soldier in WWII [[check whether refers to NZWWSA, or NZWRAC, or NZWAAC] ?sc member of the NZWRAC: NZ Woman's Royal Army Corps]]

  <i>n.</i> a member of a WWI NZ pierrot party; "The Tuis", the concert party

+## tui

+ <i>n.</i> a glossy black native honeyeater with a tuft of white feathers at its throat, an excellent mimic. <i>Prosthemadra novaeseelandiae</i> [ORIGIN: Maori, aka New Zealand blackbird, koko, mocking-bird, parson-bird, poe] (See parson-bird)

 ## tui fever